Black and White Photography | Raleigh NC

 1. Shoot in Raw

 When setting up your camera for a black and white photography shoot, try shooting in RAW.
 Shooting in this setting helps you to capture much more detail in your photos and achieve a higher quality photo, than in JPEG formatting.
-RAW settings also allows for more changes in post processing where you can adjust the exposure or other details that need changing.
+RAW settings also allow for more changes in post-processing where you can adjust the exposure or other details that need changing.
 If your camera allows for shooting in RAW, try it and you may be surprised by the results!
 Many of the photos I have taken in Roanoke have been shot in RAW.
 After switching from JPEG to RAW I have seen a tremendous difference in the quality of my photographs!

 2. Use a low ISO

 While it is important to shoot with low ISO even in color photography, it is especially important when shooting black and white photography.
 With the absence of color, noise can become more noticeable and is best avoided by using low ISO settings.

 3. Pay Attention to Composition